-Students who fail more than 60 credits at Masters level will not be permitted to resit / refer for a Masters degree and may be considered for a Postgraduate Diploma or Postgraduate Certificate qualification.
+Students who fail more than 80 credits at Undergraduate level will not be permitted to resit / refer for an Honours degree.

 Students who wish to clarify any of the above should seek advice from the Assessment and Progression Team.

 4.9 Academic Malpractice including Plagiarism